About data connections

 Additional input options include:

-• Local upload — You can upload files from your local machine to conversations and to automation app or deployment runs.
-Local upload is also supported when adding files to a conversation or app or deployment run by API.
+• Local upload — You can upload files from your local machine to automation app or deployment runs.
+Local upload is also supported when adding files to an app or deployment run by API.

 Additional output options include:

-• Manual export — Automation app or deployment results can be manually exported to your local machine—or a connected drive—in .csv or .xlsx format.
-This option is available in the user interface only.
+• Manual export — Automation app and deployment results can be manually exported in .csv or .xlsx format, either as a local download or to a connected drive.
 Open an app or deployment run, click the dropdown indicator next to the app name, then select Export results.